-The compiler of this immense project was Abu al-Faraj Muhammad ibn Abi Ya'qub Ishaq al-Nadim (ca 935-990 CE), referred to as simply al-Nadim, a familiar name meaning "court companion," or ibn al Nadim ("son of court companion").
+The compiler of this immense project was Abu al-Faraj Muhammad ibn Abi Ya'qub Ishaq al-Nadim (ca 935-990 CE), referred to as simply al-Nadim, a familiar name meaning "court companion," or ibn al-Nadim ("son of court companion").
 It's a bit complicated (1).
 Al-Nadim was born about 935 CE, perhaps in Mosul — see complication (2) — and his father was a book dealer.
-Book shops were meeting places, rather like a coffee house where scholars came to examine books, enjoy refreshments, and discuss academic issues while waiting for their copies to be readied.
-Thus, as a young man, al-Nadim was able to attend lectures and classes from some of the leading scholars of the day, providing him with an unusually extensive education.
-He began his catalog to help customers and procure manuscripts, but he continued taking notes throughout his career in Baghdad.
-He finally compiled all of the data, including a list of people who provided him information, after his retirement from court about 987.
+Book shops were meeting places, rather like a coffee house where scholars came to examine books, enjoy refreshments, and discuss academic issues.
+Thus, as a young man, al-Nadim heard lectures and classes from some of the leading scholars of the day, providing him with an unusually extensive education.
+He began his catalog to help customers and procure manuscripts, but he continued taking notes throughout his career in Baghdad, written on strips of paper.
+He finally compiled all of his strips, and, including a list of people who provided him information, produced a whole manuscript of it in 987.

 A Stellar Source

-Stereo pair of men smoking water pipes in a coffee house in 1914, Mosel, Iraq.
+Stereo pair of men smoking water pipes in a coffee house in 1914, Mosul, Iraq.
 Image credit: U.S. Library of Congress.
 Public domain

 During the 8th, 9th, and 10th centuries, the Abbasid capital of Baghdad was the scientific center of the world, especially in mathematics and astronomy, and the language of science was Arabic.
 Al-Nadim's work provides an expansive overview of diverse fields of knowledge: language, grammar, history and literary pursuits, poetry, theology, the law, philosophy, stories and fables, sects and doctrines, and alchemy and alchemists.
-In addition to the work of scholars from the Muslim world, al-Nadim included listings for translated scholarly work from Greece, Persia, India, and China.
-Primarily based in Baghdad, al-Nadim also spent time in Mosul between 929-987, and frequently visited Basra and Kufa, and perhaps Aleppo as well.
+In addition to the work of scholars from the Muslim world, al-Nadim included listings for foreign scholarly work from Greece, Persia, India, and China.
+He did not himself travel outside of the Islamic empire, although he spoke to travelers returning from distant lands.
+Primarily based in Baghdad, al-Nadim spent time in Mosul between 929-987, and frequently visited Basra and Kufa, and perhaps Aleppo as well.

 Although the original book has long since disappeared, copies of the al-Fihrist were made and distributed almost immediately upon its original publication in 987.
 The best surviving copy was made before al-Nadim's death in 990, and it was copied from the original.
-It's survival involves some of the most significant actors in Muslim intellectual and political society.
-In the 15th century, this copy was owned by al-Maqrizi (d.
-1442), a leading Egyptian medieval historian and biographer, who signed the copy and dated it 1423 CE.
+That copy's survival involves some of the most significant actors in Muslim intellectual and political society.
+In the 15th century, this copy was owned by Taqiyy al-Din Ahmad ibn 'Ali al-Maqrizi (1364-1442), a leading Egyptian medieval historian and biographer, who signed the copy and dated it 1423 CE.
 Four hundred years later, the copy was in the library of the great mosque built by the Ottoman commander Ahmed Pasha al-Jazzar (1722-1804) in Acre.
 After al-Jazzar's death, the book was stolen, and the thieves broke it into two parts.
 (3) The first half was sold to Irish historian and collector Sir Chester Beatty (1875-1968), and it is currently stored in his archive in Dublin; the second half made its way to the Sulaymaniyah mosque library in Istanbul.

 The Structure

-The al-Fihrist contains ten books, each listing the authors and documents of myriad topics.
+The al-Fihrist contains ten chapters or books, each listing the authors and documents of myriad topics, some full-length tales and stories are collected as well.
 The following summary is adapted from U.S. Arabic and Islamic professor Devin Stewart:

 - Book 1 lists scripts active in the world as al-Nadim knew them: Arabic, Syriac, Persian, Hebrew, Greek, Lombard and Saxon, Chinese, Manichaean, Soghdian, Indian (he was told there were about 200 of them), African (Ethiopian and Beja), Turkish, Russian, Latin, and Armenian.